tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 packet that will be dequeued (e.g., queue discs having multiple internal queues or child queue discs or queue discs that drop packets after dequeue).
-Therefore, unless the subclass redefines the ``DoPeek`` method, calling ``Peek`` causes the next packet to be dequeued from the queue disc, though it is still retained within the queue disc.
+Therefore, unless the subclass redefines the ``DoPeek`` method, calling ``Peek`` causes the next packet to be dequeued from the queue disc, though the packet is still considered to be part of the queue disc and the dequeue trace is fired when Dequeue is called and the packet is actually extracted from the queue disc.

 The C++ base class QueueDisc implements: